timmcginley/41936/Project/Reqs/README.md

 # Project Reqs

+The design of your building should satisfy the following requirements.

 ## The Need

 DTU's expected growth and strategic investment in research, education and innovation creates.
 Capacity analyses have shown a need for 33.000 new sqm over the next 10-15 years.